didi/maskdetection/README.md

 - Detect the face bounding box, and then expand the bounding box to a certain proportion to get a detected face.
 - Run executable files with the detected face to judge if the face is wearing mask.

+### Tips：
+- Expanding the detected face bounding box is to reduce the impact of detection error.
+- We expand each side of the original face bounding box by 40% for mask detection.
+It can be adjusted according to the actual situation, for example, the dense crowd can appropriately reduce the proportion to fit the actual scene.

 ## Model
 - Our model is pretrained by public ResNet50-caffemodel.
 - Trained by our collected private data.
 - Introduce attention mechanism.

 ## Note
-- Expanding the detected face bounding box is to reduce the impact of detection error.
-- We expand each side of the original face bounding box by 40% for mask detection.
-It can be adjusted according to the actual situation, for example, the dense crowd can appropriately reduce the proportion to fit the actual scene.
+DiDi's mask-recognition service is designed to better protect users from public health risks.
+An attention-learning mechanism is built in the technology to focus on recognizing the existence of a mask while weakening the recognition of other face areas.
+The service is subject to various sources of error including brightness, posture or partial image capture.
+We will continue to improve on the accuracy of the technology.
+Thank you for your support.

 # License